-Builder's signs may be permitted (600mm x 600mm maximum) where they are required on allotments during construction.
-Only one advertising sign is permitted per dwelling at any one time and these signs must be removed once the property is sold.
+Builders' signs may be permitted (600mm x 600mm maximum) where they are required on allotments during construction.
+Only one advertising sign per dwelling is permitted at any one time and these signs must be removed once the property is sold.

-37 Definitions
+38 Definitions